 • 3/4 cup crumbled blue cheese (about 3 ounces)

-In a small bowl, combine the mayonnaise, vinegar, mustard, salt, and pepper, whisking to dissolve the salt.
+In a small bowl, combine the mayonnaise, vinegar, mustard, 2 tablespoons of the olive oil, 1/2 teaspoon of the salt, and 1/4 teaspoon of the pepper, whisking to dissolve the salt.
 Set aside.
 (You can prepare the dressing up to 3 days in advance, storing it covered in the refrigerator.)

 Arrange the lettuce on a platter or plates.
 Arrange the chicken, bacon, avocados, eggs, cherry tomatoes, and cheese on top, dividing them evenly.
 Sprinkle with the onion, drizzle with the dressing, and serve.